Deferasirox for removing excess iron

 How should I give it?

-- Dissolve the tablet(s) in water or juice in a cup.
+Dissolve the tablet(s) in a small glass of water or fruit juice (100 to 200 ml).
 Stir the liquid until the tablet(s) dissolve completely.
 The mixture will look cloudy.
 Your child should drink it all straight away.
 Then add some more water or juice to the glass, swirl it round and ask your child to drink it.
 This makes sure they get all the medicine.

 When should the medicine start working?